When To Use a Toggle Switch in UX and UI

 Just as with any common design element, the toggle switch requires an overview of the general flow and navigation of the application you’re designing.

 As a UX and UI designer, you need to focus on what question needs to be answered.
-Depending on the type of answers a user can give, this element can be your UI element of choice.
+Depending on the type of answers a user is required to provide, the toggle switch UI component can be your UI element of choice.

 Table of Contents

 But first, we’re going to take a look at what a toggle switch is.
-This will include a bit of a history on the element as well as some examples of user cases where the toggle switch fits very well.
+This will include a bit of a history on the element as well as some examples of user cases where this component fits very well.

 What is a toggle switch in UX?